Docs-Geek/api-documentation-course/docs/offline-exercises/class-6.md

 ### Publish and Post Your Work

-Make sure to edit the sidebar to include the API flows folder and its sub-files.
+Make sure to edit the sidebar to include the API flows folder and the API flow files.
 Refer to the Mintlify documentation for how to do this.

 Additionally, paste a link to your documentation in the Class #6 channel on Discord.